 Want to guarantee that your turkey will be tender and juicy?
 Throw out the timing charts and forget about cooking "until the juices run clear."
 Just use a thermometer.
-It's the only way to guarantee perfectly cooked meat—provided that you know how to use it correctly.
+It's the only way to guarantee perfectly cooked meat—provided that you know where to check the turkey's temperature and know what temperature it should be.
 For the best results, you want to check the turkey's temperature in three different locations: the deepest part of the breast, the joint between the thigh and the body, and the joint between the drumstick and the thigh.
-This video will show you exactly how to do it.
+This video will show you exactly how to do that.

 The government recommends cooking turkey breast to 165°F (74°C).
 I prefer my turkey breast at 150°F (66°F), at which point it is far, far juicier (especially if you dry brine it!).
 But is it safe?

 Well, here's the thing: Industry standards for food safety are primarily designed to be simple to understand, usually at the expense of accuracy.
-T=The rules are set up such any cook can follow then, no matter their skill level, and so that they're easily enforceable by health agencies.
+The rules are set up in a way that any cook can follow then, no matter their skill level, and so that they're easily enforceable by health agencies.
 But for single-celled organisms, bacteria are surprisingly complex, and despite what any ServSafe chart might have you believe, they refuse to be categorized into a step function.
 The upshot is that food safety is a function of both temperature and time.

 What the USDA is really looking for is a 7.0 log10 relative reduction in bacteria.
 That is, a reduction that ensures that out of every 10,000,000 bacteria living on that turkey to start, only one will survive.

 Take a look at this simplified chart I drew using data from the USDA's guide.